 The cabinet has asked the SER for additional advice on the contribution an international workforce will make to the economy of the future.

-"At Wittenborg University we have already achieved many of the goals set out in this report - we have a true international classroom environment, learning Dutch is "normal behavior" in our institution, of course for those that want to, and a warm welcome has always priority over red-tape" smiles director Peter Birdsall in a response to the news of Bussemaker's intentions.
+"At WUAS we have already achieved many of the goals set out in this report - we have a true international classroom environment, learning Dutch is "normal behavior" in our institution, of course for those that want to, and a warm welcome has always priority over red-tape" smiles director Peter Birdsall in a response to the news of Bussemaker's intentions.
 Its easier for the smaller institutes, the University Colleges, to reach a good international feel.
 We are more independent and have shorter chains of command.
 Making this happen in large state-run institutions must be now the priority.
 This will be the challenge.”

 by Anesca Smith